-In the early 2000s I worked for the charity Centrepoint who, at that time, ran four different hostels for homeless young people in Soho, central London.
-I managed the one for long-term rough sleepers with complex needs, but I was asked to switch to manage the one for young people who were newly homeless.
+In the late 1990s and early 2000s, I worked for the charity Centrepoint who, at that time, ran four different hostels for homeless young people in Soho, central London.
+I managed one for long-term rough sleepers with complex needs, but I was asked to switch to manage the one for young people who were newly homeless.
 This was the organisation’s ‘flagship’ project, a hostel that Princess Diana had visited regularly.

 Sabotage